 Student Employee Handbook: U.S. Edition

-The NYIT Student Employee Handbook consists of policies, procedures, regulations and guidelines regarding student employment at New York Institute of Technology.
-The purpose of the Student Employee Handbook, is to assist students in understanding the student employment process.
+The New York Institute of Technology Student Employee Handbook consists of policies, procedures, regulations, and guidelines regarding student employment at New York Institute of Technology.
+The purpose of the Student Employee Handbook is to assist students in understanding the student employment process.

-It is the responsibility of the student to understand, follow and adhere to all policies, procedures and processes contained in this handbook.
-By accepting employment through the office of student employment, the student acknowledges that he/she will abide by all applicable laws, policies, procedures, regulations and rules governing student employment operations and processes.
+It is the responsibility of the student to understand, follow, and adhere to all policies, procedures, and processes contained in this handbook.
+By accepting employment through the office of student employment, the student acknowledges that he/she will abide by all applicable laws, policies, procedures, regulations, and rules governing student employment operations and processes.
 From time to time, updated information concerning changes in policy or an entirely new handbook may be distributed.
-Student Employees are encouraged to access the current handbook through the Office of Student Employment website at nyit.edu/ose.
-The college reserves the right, without prior notice, to alter, modify, amend, cancel or terminate any of its policies, procedures, practices, and terms of employment.
+Student Employees are encouraged to access the current handbook through the Office of Student Employment website.
+The college reserves the right, without prior notice, to alter, modify, amend, cancel, or terminate any of its policies, procedures, practices, and terms of employment.

-The office of student employment also serves as the clearinghouse for all on-campus student employment opportunities.
-The student employment staff assists NYIT students, faculty, and community service agencies with all student employment related matters.
+The office of student employment also serves as a clearinghouse for all on-campus student employment opportunities.
+The student employment staff assists New York Tech students, faculty, and community service agencies with all student employment related matters.
 Please visit or contact the office of student employment to learn more about student employment opportunities.

 Student employment is available to matriculated students who are in good academic standing, and for a number of jobs on campus, have demonstrated financial need.
 Financial need is determined by the Office of Financial Aid, and is based on information provided in the FAFSA (Free Application for Federal Student Aid) form.
 If you are unaware of your Federal Work-Study status, please go to the Office of Financial Aid and meet with a representative.
 Although international students are not eligible for Federal aid, they can apply for other on-campus student employment funded through the Student Aid Program, which is administered through the office of student employment.